BeneHa/benehaus_blog/jekyll/_posts/2022-08-08-blog-setup.md

 ## Azure Portal - CDN endpoint

+Let's go back to the Azure portal and create a CDN endpoint.
+Add a resource and search for "Front Door and CDN profiles".
+Select "Explore other offerings" and "Azure CDN Standard".
+Again, define a name and click on "Create".

 ## Namecheap

 So we first need to buy an URL.
 I used namecheap but you can use any other domain registry for that.
 Just select a cheap one and buy it, in my case bene.haus: